Tomread87/Geofabrik-PBF-Downloader---Merger/README.md

     python geo_script.py
 3. Follow the on-screen prompts to select a region, countries, and initiate the download and merging process.

+or

+1. Open jupyternotebook
+2. Run the first cell if you donìt have the required libraries
+3. Run second Cell to run the script

 ## Features